A common concern when planning for online/mobile bidding at an event is how bidders will access Auctria.

 The number of clients the WiFi network can support is often more of a challenge, especially for non-commercial networks.

-At the extreme end a church hall set up with a few residential class WiFi access points will not support a 100+ bidders.
+At the extreme end, a church hall set up with a few residential class WiFi access points will not support 100+ bidders.
 Residential class hardware is unlikely to reliably support more than 10-20 clients per access point.

 The challenge with these questions is that it is not possible to test the situation beforehand.
 Ideally the group responsible for the network will have experienced a similar situation in the past to know how it performs, or at least will know from capacity planning if the network can be expected handle it.